 The Directions

-- Cook pulled pork on HIGH for 5 to 6 hours or LOW for 8 to 10 hours.
+- Cook the Pork.
+Spoon the sauce over the top, then cook on HIGH for 5 to 6 hours or LOW for 8 to 10 hours.

-- Remove the pork.
-Add the cornstarch slurry, stir, and cook for 20-30 minutes until it thickens.
+- Thicken the Sauce.
+Remove the pork, then add the cornstarch slurry.
+Let cook.
 Shred the pork and stir it together with the thickened BBQ sauce.
 ENJOY!

 - To Store.
 Refrigerate leftover pulled pork for up to 4 days.